Techtonica/curriculum/projects/week-1-worksheet.md

 ### Part 1 - change your zsh profile

+To help you get started, create an empty `.zshrc` file in your home directory like this:

+    touch ~/.zshrc

+You can add a definition for a single environment variable like this:

+    echo "HELLO=WORLD" >> ~/.zshrc

+And then apply the changes from your .zshrc with:

+    source ~/.zshrc

+Test the changes worked by checking the contents of the HELLO variable in your shell with:

+    echo $HELLO
+    WORLD

+The value should be "WORLD".
+If you do not see the same output as above, retry the steps and/or ask for help before trying the following steps below.

+You should be using vim or another editor to edit your `.zshrc` file as you go.
+If you want to use vim, see the references in Part 0 with an intro to vim commands.

 Make sure you have added at least one of each:

 - [ ] a custom environment variable